TheBueckert/cm-application-2021/README.md

  I like to pop in there to watch and ask him some questions.
  Interestingly he states that Project Slippi is "about 45% Javascript, 25% Assembly, 20% C, and a smorgasbord of other languages".
  Fizzi and Slippi to me are shining examples of accomplishing something astounding through perseverance and a well-rounded knowledge base.
- If I develop my skills too, and dedicate myself, I know I can achieve amazing things too.
+ If I develop my skills and dedicate myself, I know I can achieve amazing things too.
  I wish to gain the skills to build something revolutionary like Fizzi has.
  Also, if you have a GameCube Controller and USB adapter, I encourage you to check it out!
 Feel free to ask me if you want any tips!